XRPLF/rippled/CONTRIBUTING.md

 ### When and how to merge pull requests

-**Never use the "Create a merge commit" or "Rebase and merge" Github UI functions!**

 The maintainer should double-check that the PR has met all the necessary criteria, and can request additional information from the owner, or additional reviews, and can always feel free to remove the